LEBANON COUNTY

 Mt.
 Gretna The village of Mt.
 Gretna was created in 1889 as a summer colony by Robert Habersham Coleman, an iron processing and railroad industrialist whose Cornwall Iron Furnace still stands nearby and is open to the public.
 The community was a pleasure stop on Coleman's Cornwall and Lebanon Railroad.
 Between 1889 and 1916, when it was shut down, Mount Gretna was also the terminus of the C&L RR subsidiary line known as the Mount Gretna Narrow Gauge Railway, a tourist railway that ran to the top of Governor Dick Mountain nearby.

 Palmyra This was the original station that was replaced by the one that is still standing.
-It served from 1897 to 1910.
+It served from 1857 to 1910 and sat on the same site as the existing station.

 Richland